What Happens To Your Portfolio When You Invest in Crypto?

 ● 2% CASH

 Figure 1 also includes a cryptobasket and crypto fund concept, which we will introduce later.
 For now, this should be sufficient to model the performance of a typical portfolio constructed by a professional investor.
+If you are more interested in crypto funds, we have created the largest and most comprehensive crypto fund database with more than 1,100 crypto funds.
+Click here to get more information.

 A linear scale is useless when analyzing crypto